89netraM/hotheaded-vscode/VoiceLines.md

 ## Attempt at weeb-speak

-* "You think this will compile? baka!"
+* "You think this will compile?
+Baka!"
-* "eeeeeh?"
+* "Eeeeeh?"
-* "baka!"
+* "Baka!"